-As fall rolls around, many people start to wonder how they can upgrade their garden to look good through the winter—without breaking their wallet to afford a greenhouse.
-Gardening is a great way to add a bit of color and personality to your home, and not every gardening solution has to yield flowers or traditional plants.
+As fall rolls around, many people start to wonder how they can decorate their garden to look good through the winter—without breaking their wallet to afford a greenhouse.
+Gardening is a great way to add a bit of color, personality, increase home value, and not every gardening solution has to yield flowers or traditional plants.

-If you’re wondering how you can decorate your yard through the fall and winter, or have a Glenview, IL, real estate agent preparing to show your house for a winter sale, here are a few ideas that can be just as fulfilling as having a flower garden.
+If you’re wondering how you can decorate your yard through the fall and winter, or you have a real estate agent preparing to stage your house for a winter sale, here are a few ideas that can be just as fulfilling as having a flower garden… or a greenhouse.

 - A rock garden.
 Rock gardens are a drought-resistant, reliable way to add a bit of personality to your yard without forfeiting too much time or money.
 These gardens are also winter-proof, so there’s no need to go shopping when the seasons change.
 If you live in a hot area, desert plants can be a perfect way to complete your rock garden.